What is the Fair Jobs Code?

 - if the Victorian Government component of the grant is worth $500,000 or more, and

-- if the terms of the grant specify that the recipient business must direct the funding provided in the grant towards direct employment costs of the business to increase the number of staff employed.
+- if the terms of the grant specify that the recipient business will increase or retain the number of employees engaged by the business .

 Some suppliers and businesses may also need to prepare a Fair Jobs Code plan.